CarstenGrohmann/OOMAnalyser/README.md

 ### Installation steps

- 1. Create an own directory and add a `__javascript__` subdirectory
- 2. Open https://www.carstengrohmann.de/oom/ in a browser
+ 1. Open https://www.carstengrohmann.de/oom/ in a browser
- 3. Browse down to the paragraph "Local Installation" at the end of the document
+ 2. Browse down to the paragraph "Local Installation" at the end of the document
- 4. Download the HTML file to the main directory and the javascript file to the `__javascript__` subdirectory
+ 3. Download the HTML file and the JavaScript file to the main directory
- 5. Open the file `OOMAnalyser.html` in your favourite browser.
+ 4. Open the file `OOMAnalyser.html` in your favourite browser

 ## Building OOMAnalyser